tiramisu24/Morphe/README.md

 ### Architecture and Technologies

-- Vanilla JavaScript for overall structure and game logic,
+- Vanilla JavaScript for overall structure and logic,
 - clmtrackr.js for face detection
 - `HTML5 Canvas` for DOM manipulation and rendering,